tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-01-Ins_Welcome.md

 Today's class will expand upon students' component knowledge of algorithmic trading and abstract one level higher to create a full-fledged trading framework encapsulated in a single application.
 In particular, students will learn how to wrap their previous code (data collection, signal generation, backtesting, evaluation, and dashboard creation) into functions that will be called via a single workflow.
 In other words, students will automate the manual component calculations done in the previous class to produce an end-to-end trading dashboard containing all relevant metrics and functionality.

-Furthermore, students will not only learn how to "go live" with their trading frameworks by establishing a connection to an actual financial API such as the Kraken Cryptocurrency Exchange API (which provides 24-hour market access and generous API request privileges), but also further their understanding of dataflows by implementing asynchronous tasks and streaming capabilities that allows for a more robust trading dashboard that can update its underlying data without having to re-draw its overall dashboard each time.
+Furthermore, students will not only learn how to "go live" with their trading frameworks by establishing a connection to an actual financial API, such as the Kraken Cryptocurrency Exchange API (which provides 24-hour market access and generous API request privileges), but also further their understanding of dataflows by implementing asynchronous tasks and streaming capabilities that allows for a more robust trading dashboard that can update its underlying data without having to re-draw its overall dashboard each time.

 ### Class Objectives